edinburgh-napier/set09121/labs/lab7/platformer.md

 #### The Player Update

-As described in section [Cheating Physics ](/physics.html#cheatphysics), players characters don't obey the rules of physics.
+As described in the lectures, players characters usually don't obey the rules of physics.
 They *look* like they do, but they cheat and bend physics to make the game *feel* responsive and fast.

 See: [Tommy Refenes' on the physics of Super Meat Boy](https://youtu.be/QVpSIdWE0do?t=43m55s)

 To make the player *feel* right, we do several things:
 -   Dampen X Movement if not moving left or right (essentially apply handbrake to player if no keys are pressed)
--   Apply impulse to move left or right, only if current going slower than a max Velocity.
+-   Apply impulse to move left or right, only if currently going slower than a max velocity.
--   Jump, if only on the ground.
+-   Jump, only if on the ground.
--   kill all Y velocity at the start of the Jump
+-   Kill all Y velocity at the start of the jump
--   Jump teleports slightly upwards first, then apply an impulse
+-   Jump teleports slightly upwards first, then applies an impulse
 -   If not on the ground - player has no friction
--   After Everything - clamp velocity to a maximum value
+-   After everything - clamp velocity to a maximum value

 None of these things are an industry standard, it a method that I've adopted after doing this a few times.
 There are better ways, but this way *works*, but may not work for your game.